 Here's How, According to a Registered Dietician Nutritionist

 “What’s at the tip of your fork matters for your health,” asserts Maya Feller, MS, ND, CDN, a Brooklyn-based, registered dietician nutritionist and the author of The Southern Comfort Food Diabetes Cookbook.
-She wants you to know that food is information, noting that the food we put into our bodies informs the different phases of our lives as women — from puberty to pregnancy, to nursing, and to menopause.
-In honor of International Women’s Day, a day meant to help promote gender equality in the world, we can’t think of a more fitting expert to share wisdom on how to nourish ourselves as women, with nutrition as a foundation of our wellness efforts.
+She wants you to know that food is information, noting that the food we put into our bodies informs the different phases of our lives as women — from puberty to pregnancy to nursing and menopause.
+In honor of International Women’s Month, we can’t think of a more fitting expert to share wisdom on nourishing ourselves as women, with nutrition as a foundation of our wellness efforts.

 The special perspective that her professional background affords us inspires a state of deep gratitude that we encourage you to cultivate while cooking and while enjoying your meals.
 Access to nutrition might not be a popular topic in conversation, but it is valuable nonetheless; let it inspire reverence for the foods with which we replenish, revitalize, and heal our bodies.
 Our belief that mindset matters is at the heart of one of our pillars: Nourish.

 Even if you are in good physical health, there are still ways to clean up your diets — and Feller can help on this journey.
-In honor of International Women’s Day, Feller shares her top five foods for women’s health to re-spin your diets in the name of wellness for all women.
+Below she shares her top five foods for women’s health to re-spin your diets in the name of wellness for all women.

 Feller is a fan of fish and seafood because it is rich in omega-3 fatty acids, like EPA and DHA, which our body cannot make itself and must be incorporated into our diets.
 She recommends shopping for fatty (i.e., salmon, trout, tuna) or mini fish (i.e., anchovies, sardines, herring) and emphasizes the importance of shopping for responsibly and sustainably-sourced seafood.
-In terms of certifications, this means looking for an ASC or MSC label.
+This means looking for an ASC or MSC label in terms of certifications.

-She adds that Omega-3’s are fantastic for reducing the risk of cardiovascular disease — the leading cause of death for women in the United States — while also reducing systemic inflammation.
-Note that if you are plant-based or don’t eat seafood, Feller is absolutely wild about kelp.
+She adds that Omega-3s are fantastic for reducing the risk of cardiovascular disease — the leading cause of death for women in the United States — while lowering systemic inflammation.
+If you are plant-based or don’t eat seafood, Feller is absolutely wild about kelp.

-Again highlighting her love of fiber, beans and leafy greens both provide an important function on blood sugar by slowing down the rate of absorption of your carbohydrates (which are broken down into sugar).
-Regulating your blood sugar is important because spikes result in the pancreas’ production of insulin.
-When your body has high levels of insulin, this can cause insulin resistance and prevent your body from efficiently delivering the sugars from your food sources to your cells.
+Again highlighting her love of fiber, beans, and leafy greens both provide an important function on blood sugar by slowing down the absorption rate of your carbohydrates (which are broken down into sugar).
+Regulating your blood sugar is important because spikes increase the pancreas’ insulin production.
+When your body has high insulin levels, this can cause insulin resistance and prevent your body from efficiently delivering the sugars from your food sources to your cells.

-But beyond their being sources of fiber, beans provide the body with vitamins and minerals, too.
+But beyond their being sources of fiber, beans also provide the body with vitamins and minerals.
 Fresh sources of beans are ideal, but if you buy canned versions, Feller recommends you select low-sodium options or rinse the contents twice before cooking or serving.

-Last, but not least, come eggs — which Feller goes through rapidly in her household.
-She calls them perfect little “nutrient powerhouses” to incorporate into your diet because they are inexpensive yet filled with beneficial components.
-The proteins, vitamin D, vitamin A, choline, and B-vitamins they contain provide a boost to your overall health and immune systems.
-If you’re worried about eating too many eggs, she adds that research indicates one egg per day should be just fine.
+Last but not least come eggs — which Feller goes through rapidly in her household.
+She calls them the perfect little “nutrient powerhouses” to incorporate into your diet because they are inexpensive yet filled with beneficial components.
+The proteins, vitamin D, vitamin A, choline, and B vitamins they contain provide a boost to your overall health and immune systems.
+If you’re worried about eating too many eggs, she adds that research indicates one egg per day should be fine.

 We are big believers in the old adage that ‘food is medicine.’
-Gut health is at the source of everything from immunity to inflammation (and the expression of chronic illnesses), to the appearance of our skin.
-As women, one of the most empowering things we can do is to become intentional about what we are putting into our bodies in order to awaken to our most vital health.
-Using Feller’s tips, you can re-spin the way that you look at food in order to nourish yourself with the most potent ingredients possible to awaken to your true potential.
+Gut health is at the source of everything from immunity to inflammation (and the expression of chronic illnesses) to the appearance of our skin.
+As women, one of the most empowering things we can do is to become intentional about what we put into our bodies to awaken our most vital health.
+Using Feller’s tips, you can rē•spin the way you look at food to nourish yourself with the most potent ingredients possible to awaken to your true potential.